-Sir.
-Harangi is a non-scheduled river.
-The agreement does not come in the vw;.
-Although the Harangi project report has been submitted to the Government of India as far back as 1964, till this day, although it is a non-schedulec river, the project report has not been cleared and the Government of India and the Central Water and Power Commission have not technically and administratively cleared the project.
-So 1 want to know who is to be blamed, whether it is the Mysore Government or the Karnataka Government or the Government of India.
-So far as Cauverj is concerned, it is an off-set reservoir.
-According to 1974 agreement, State is entitled to construct Mysore reservoir of 60 per cent of the storage reservoirs built in Tamil Nadu.
-So it is an So far a^ Hemavati is off-set reservoir. concerned, the capacity of Hemavati is 25 to 26 tm. eft.
-Under the 1924 agreement, the Mysore State is entitled to construct reservoir with a storage capacity of 45 tm. eft.
-That means, it is well within 45 tm. eft.
+Sir, Harangi is a non-scheduled river, The agreement does not come in the way.
+Although the Harangi project report has been submitted to the Government of India as far back as 1964, till this dav although it is a non-scheduled river, the project report has not been cleared and the Government of India and the Central Water and Power Commission have not technically and administratively cleared the project.
+So I want to know who is to be blamed. whether it is the Mysore Government or the Karnataka Government or the Government of India.
+So far as Cauvers is concerned, it is an off-set reservoir.
+According to 1974 agreement, Mysore State is entitled to construct reservoir of 60 per cent of the storage reservous built in Tamil Nadu.
+So it is an off-set reservoir.
+So far as Hemavati is concerned, the capacity of Hemavati is 25 to 26 tm. cft.
+Under the 1924 agreement, the Mysore State is entitled to construct reservoir with a storage capacity of 45 tm. cft.
+That means, it is well within 45 tm. cft.
 So I want a categorical answer from the hon.
-Minister why the Government of India is sleeping over these three projects which were well within the provisions of the 1924 agreement and why they did not dear to a'natter of urgent 156 public importance the projects which were submitted to the Government of India in 1964.
+Minister why the Government of India is sleeping over these three projects which were well within the provisions of the 1924 agreement and why they did not clear the projects which were submitted to the Government of India in 1964.
 Sir, although these projects were started in 1964 and the Governments of Mysore and Karnataka have already spent nearly 60 crores of rupees on these 3 projects, and they are in the advanced stage of completion, not even a pie of Central assistance has been given to the State Government.
-1 want to know.
-Sir, whether it is not a fact that irrigation percentage of Karnataka is the lowest compared to other States in the South.
-It is 8 -5 per cent as against 45 per cent in Tamil Nadu.
+1 want to know, Sir, whether it is not a fact that itrigation percentage of Karnataka is the lowest compared to other States in the South.
+It is 8.5 per cent as against 45 per cent in Tamil Nadu.
 I also want to know whether it is a fact that in the meetings of the Chief Ministers held in May 1972, the Chief Ministers agreed to give up the revenue under the 1924 agreement in favour of the overall project, to settle the dispute amicably.
-1 also want to know whether it is not a fact that on the basis of 50 per cent dependability, the yield' in the Cauvery river is 740 tm. eft. and on the basis of 75 per cent dependability, it is 670 tm. eft.
-I would like to know why not allocate water on the basis of 50 percent dependability which is going to satisfy all the three States concerned
+I also want to know whether it is not a fact that on the basis of 50 per cent dependability, the yield in the Cauvery river is 740 tm. cft. and on the basis of 75 per cent dependability, it is 670 tm. cft.
+I would like to know why not allocate water on the basis of 50 per cent dependability which is going to satisfy all the three States concerned.